docpad/docpad-plugin-cleanurls/README.md

 		static: true
 ```

-If you would like to disable the static mode for the static environment, you can do so by doing:
+If you would like to disable the static mode for the static environment, you can do so with:

 ``` coffee
 environments: